rafallabisz/rest-api-app/README.md

 # [Rest-api-app](https://github.com/rafallabisz/rest-api-app/blob/master/README.md)

-Rest API app allows download data with fake Rest API.
-We can also add, edit and delete user.
+Rest API app is an application for users management.
+I download data with fake Rest API (https://reqres.in).
+We can add, edit and delete user.
 I used such methods as GET, POST, PATH, DELETE.

 ## Technologies used in this project:
 - CSS3 (+ Reactstrap)